Why CapitaLand Mall Trust (SGX: C38U) Share Price of S$1.78 Looks Attractive To Me

 Check for: Distribution yield to be above 5%

 At CapitaLand Mall Trust’s unit price of S$1.78, it has a distribution yield of 6.7%, which is more than 5%.

 CapitaLand Mall Trust has a final score of 9/10.

 I like CapitaLand Mall Trust mainly for its market leadership in the Singapore retail mall market, growth in DPU, high portfolio occupancy rate, and for having management with foresight.

-Why not check our Seedly Community and drop your question or analysis on CapitaLand Mall Trust there.
+Why not check the Seedly Community and join the discussion on CapitaLand Mall Trust.

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.